-The Ivorian village Biéby is located about 100 kilometers northeast from the port and business hub Abidjan.
+The Ivorian village Biéby is located about 100 kilometres northeast from the port and business hub Abidjan.
 We support Biéby through the ECHOES (Empowering Cocoa Households with Educational Solutions) programme established by the World Cocoa Foundation.
 The programme aims to provide the youth in the farming community with vocational training in cocoa cultivation in connection with other school education.
-Traditionally, the skills of cocoa farming are passed from generation to generation while working and many children of farming communities who have grown up on cocoa farms become cocoa farmers as adults.
+Traditionally, the skills of cocoa farming are passed from generation to generation while working, and many of the children who grow up on cocoa farms in the farming communities become cocoa farmers as adults.

 Fazer has sponsored the Biéby village since 2007.
 During this time, in accordance with the teaching of the ECHOES programme:

 - 560 young people have received training in cocoa farming

 - 100,200 cocoa trees have been planted on 55 new cocoa farms

 - The Biéby Junior High School has been built and opened its doors to the children of the community.